rohitchand02/APR_Reference_Code/README.md

 # Reference Code
-BWSI piPACT Reference/instructor developed code for Raspberry Pi based BLE RSSI measurement collection.
+Developed code for Raspberry Pi based BLE RSSI measurement collection.

 # Requirements
 Stated versions are tested and validated.
 Newer or older versions are not guaranteed to work.